Universal WAF Bypass for finding and exploiting SQL injections

 Modern XPath Exploitation

-Following the release of XPath 2.0 and XPath 3.1 I wanted to see if I could design new attack vectors.
+Following the release of XPath 2.0 and XPath 3.1 I read the specifications to see if the new features could be used to deploy new types of attacks.
 Turns out that these new XPath implementation did introduce new threats and new risks that expand the attack surface of XPath vulnerabilities.

 I wrote a .txt for your convenience and you can find it here: